 Software developers and product engineers manage changes to their codebase over time using the well-liked version control system Git.
 It enables team cooperation and coordination by allowing numerous developers to work on the same codebase concurrently while keeping track of the changes made by each developer.

 It is possible to use centralized, distributed, or hybrid version control systems, among other variations.
-Developers check out and check in code to a server in centralized version control systems, which stores all changes on a single computer.
-Contrarily, distributed version control solutions enable developers to keep a copy of the code repository on their local machine, facilitating offline work and lowering the likelihood of server failure.
+In centralized version control systems, developers check out and check in code to a server, which stores all changes on a single computer.
+Conversely, distributed version control solutions enable developers to keep a copy of the code repository on their local machine, facilitating offline work and lowering the likelihood of server failure.

 Software solutions called version control systems (VCS) keep track of changes made to code or any other digital asset over time.
 The following are some advantages of version control: